StoplightLoosejaw/QualityPics/README.md

 <br>
                                 id/{{somenumber}} - retrieves JSON with data about pic with that id <br>
                                 randompic - retrieves JSON with data about random pic <br>
+UPD
+<br> I hid GET and POST method behind autorization only for superuser.
+Next I am going to make a menu and some register form. <br>
+    accounts/logout/' and accounts/login/ for logout and login (obviously) <br>
+    /adm -GET and POST